 - lights in the background appear and disappear.
 This happens when you take a picture of light bulbs.
 Therefore, you need to set the shutter speed to less than 1/60 of a second and capture the frame again.

 When the shooting is over, photos are already on the memory card, but there is something to edit still to get full happiness, then there are pro editing apps at your disposal.
-Professional software is created to ease your life and learn important tools for the future.
+Professional software is created to ease your life and learn important tools for future.
 Most editors will apply all needed tools only after your request, without making you learn basic rules of Photoshop.

-The best tip to remember is to enjoy the general process because there is nothing so exciting and interesting as feeling yourself an artist.
+The best tip to remember is to enjoy the general process, because there is nothing so exciting and interesting as feeling yourself an artist.
 You are free to discover new horizons of photography and to decide own rules.
 Art is limited only by imagination and way of thinking.
-Open your mind and let the creativity explode in your pictures to become a significant contribution to the development of the photo industry.
+Open your mind and let the creativity explode in your pictures to become a significant contribution to development of photo industry.